xcgd/vertical-association/membership_extension/README.rst

 partner to be member or not of the different categories.
 For example, if you have several levels of partnership (Starter, Silver, Gold) and one product for each one, then partners who buy Silver product will have Silver membership category.
+The partner membership category is computed from the membership category defined on the product variant first, and if not filled, from the one defined on the product.
 Afterwords, you can filter Silver members.

 Membership lines are created when a membership product is invoiced, like in Odoo standard version.
 But now users can create a new membership line